 Solar System - Tour for Kids

 Take a quick tour of the Solar System, the star system where we live.
-It's our neighborhood of the Milky Way.
+It´s our neighborhood of the Milky Way.
 Find out what lies between the Sun and the edge of the Oort Cloud.

-The Oort Cloud - Facts for Kids
+The Moon - Facts for Kids

 The Sun – Facts for Kids

-Uranus Facts for Kids
+Uranus - Facts for Kids

 This ice giant is twenty times farther from the Sun than we are.
-It orbits lying on its side so that half the planet can be dark for over twenty years at a time.
-This is the planet Uranus, discovered by William Herschel in 1871 and nearly named George!
+It circles the Sun lying on its side, so each half the planet is dark for over twenty years at a time.
+It's the planet Uranus, discovered in 1781 by William Herschel who named it George.

-It's the planet most likely to mistaken for a UFO.
+It's the planet most likely to be mistaken for a UFO.
 It spins backwards on its axis.
-A day is longer than a year.
+A year is two days long.
 It's Venus!
-Some call it Earth's twin, but I think you'll see that we don't have all that much in common.
+Some call it Earth's twin, but it isn't much like home.

 NASA's Dawn mission spent 14 months orbiting the asteroid Vesta.
 Vesta's an unusual object, too small to be a dwarf planet.
 Yet it has the Solar System's tallest mountain, and canyons as big as Earth's Grand Canyon.
 And it may help scientists to understand the early Solar System.

 Would you like to visit another planet?
 How about Mars or Venus?
 Apollo astronaut Buzz Aldrin wants to see astronauts on Mars, but could Venus be a better choice?

 Top Ten Articles